Leftover Gammon Mac and Cheese

 Mozzarella

-English Mustard – If English Mustard is too much for you, dijon mustard is fine too.
+English Mustard – If English Mustard is too much for you, Dijon mustard is fine too.

 Salt and Pepper